 Protocol No. 15

 Protocol No. 15 amending the Convention introduces a reference to the principle of subsidiarity and the doctrine of the margin of appreciation.
 It also reduces from six to four months the time-limit within which an application may be made to the Court following the date of a final domestic decision.
 The new time-limit will enter into force on 1 February 2022.

-Opinion of the Court (May 2013)
+Opinion of the Court (06/02/2013)